lesnikyan/lisapet/readme.md

     # tuple
     (3,4,5) !- expr
 ```
-2. Variable in collection `[a,b]`, `(a,b,c)`.
+2. Variable in collection `[a,b]`, `(a,b,c)`, named non-constant element.
-    Var in pattern will be assigned with the value according to position if pattern will be matched.
+    Var in pattern is matched with any element and will be assigned with the value according to position if pattern will be matched.
     Assigned var can be used in the sub block of current match-case.
 ```python
 match n